 My manager now had faith in me to tackle another problem: helping really small businesses get started with HubSpot through a self-service onboarding model.

-As part of my effort, I documented experiments on the company wiki, tracked engagement rates with my onboarding resources, and worked with internal stakeholders in product, sales, and support to create the program that still exists today.
+As part of my effort, I documented experiments, tracked engagement rates with my onboarding resources, and worked with internal stakeholders in product, sales, and support to create the program that still exists today.
 I worked on this program for close to a year and got a ton of exposure to other PMs in the organization.
 I was essentially acting like a product manager without some of their core responsibilities.

-Key Takeaway: Keep track of the projects you're managing and experiments you're running, document your findings within your company's internal wiki or newsletter, and use those learnings to start networking conversations with your product organization.
-Alternately, if you're looking for a PM role outside your organization, document these things on a personal blog or your LinkedIn profile.
+Keep track of the projects you're managing and experiments you're running, document your findings, and use those learnings to start networking conversations with your product team.
+Alternatively, if you're looking for a PM role outside your organization, document these things on a personal blog or your LinkedIn profile.

 After spending a couple of years managing problems inside and outside of the workplace, I had created a body of work that I could point to and now had experiences to draw from.